james-stevens/auto-skew-elle/api.md

 	{ "limit": 100, "skip": 200 }
 	{ "limit": 100, "skip": 300 }
 ```
-In this exmaple, you would continue adding `100` to the `skip` value each time until less than 100 rows are returned.
+In this exmaple, you would continue running the same query, adding `100` to the `skip` value each time, until less than 100 rows are returned.

 ## The `join` Property